 – Night Stalker: This was a Pac-man style maze, there were no dots to be eaten; you just wandered around while alien dudes tried to shoot you.
 This could have been a much cooler game if it had more levels or mazes, but we’re talking about 4K of RAM here.

-– Tron Deadly Discs – This game straight-up sucked.
-It wasn’t even a Tron game; it was just two emoticons throwing chunks of ASCII shit at each other.
+– Tron Deadly Discs – This game was straight-up worthless.
+It wasn’t really a Tron game; it was just two emoticons throwing chunks of ASCII at each other.
 I would play it about once a month just to see if there was something I missed, but within five minutes, I’d realize how I was duped.

-My tenure on the Aquarius was brief; by the next Christmas, the Commodore 64 was on my list, and I graduated to its much roomier 38,911 bytes free and full-motion keyboard that wasn’t designed like a crappy calculator you got for free at a Shell station.
+My tenure on the Aquarius was brief; by the next Christmas, the Commodore 64 was on my list, and I graduated to its much roomier 38,911 bytes free and full-motion keyboard that wasn’t designed like a calculator you got for free at a Shell station when you bought a tank of gas.
 But we did play the hell out of those four games, though.
 And now my daily driver is a machine that has two million times as much RAM available.
-But that crappy Aquarius is an interesting little footnote in my computing history.
+But that Aquarius is an interesting little footnote in my computing history.

 And some linkage for you: